LDAPAccountManager/lam/lam/docs/README.security.txt

    exploit this.

-4. LDAP password protection
+4. Protection of your LDAP password and directory contents

+   You have to install the MCrypt extension for PHP to enable encryption.

    Your LDAP password is stored encrypted in the session file.
 The key and IV to decrypt it are stored in two cookies.
-We use MCrypt/AES or Blowfish to encrypt the password.
+We use MCrypt/AES to encrypt the password.

-5. Protection of new user passwords

-   These passwords are, if stored in the session file, encrypted with the same key and IV as your LDAP password.
+   All data that was read from LDAP and needs to be stored in the session file is also encrypted.